AZimmerman13/capstone2/README.md

 weather_description and weather_id match nearly 1:1, and weather_main contains faily intuitive groupings of weather types.
 I opted to use weather_description and discard the other two.

+The weather data was for the 5 largest cities in Spain:

 Madrid, Barcelona, Valencia, Sevilla, Bilbao

+This dataset was relatively clean save for the ' ' in front of 'Barcelona' in every row, which made for a nice little trouble-shooting session.

 The energy dataset was incomplete in a few areas, namely that the 'generation fossil coal-derived gas', 'generation fossil oil shale', 'generation fossil peat', 'generation geothermal', and 'generation marine' contained only zeros, and 'generation hydro pumped storage aggregated' contained all null values.